fbotero1956/newsanalyzer/README.md

 Personas - Two personas will be considered, a technology savvy person and one that is a neophyte and requires help.

 Architecture – The application will be a full stack application using a Python back-end and authentication, with a database to store the articles that have been analyzed and the results of the analysis.

+RSS Feed - the code to get the RSS feed came from jcchouinard.com